woumjai/UnrealPetzalLens/README.md

 [![fresnel_eq][images-fig2]](https://example.com)

 Figure 2.
 The swirly bokeh effect in real life.
+The background follows a concentric swirl blur while leaving the focal point or subject sharp and unaffected by distortion.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works